Build-Week-Med-Cabinent-4/data-science/README.md

 - **Deployed to Heroku: https://strains-cannabis.herokuapp.com/**

 ## Schema
-The API contains two databases strains and inputs. strains contains all the possible outputs that the model can return.
-The inputs database will contain the search history of the users as they utilize the API for future research purposes(currently not functional as of 10/21/2020).
+The API contains one database. strains contains all the possible outputs that the model can return.
 The database is structured as follows:
 - Strains
    - ID: Primary Key integer identifier for each strain in the table